 Recently I have been looking into alternative reality and by this I don’t mean alternatives to reality, whatever that might mean, but alternatives to our, Western idea of reality.
-Not only have I learned a lot, I’ve also realised that the key to all the problems we are experiencing as humanity is not in anything else but in this huge chasm between the materialistic worldview and the native one.
+Not only have I learned a lot, I’ve also realised that the key to all the problems we are experiencing as humanity is not in anything else but in the huge chasm between the materialistic worldview and the native one.
 This is perhaps the most important issue facing humanity in the 21st century.
 Continue reading

 I’ve taken upon myself to make some really difficult choices and write about spiritual reads for women.
 Not because there are not enough of the books to be included but because there so many and some are just plain beautiful!
 If you revel in women’s spiritual wisdom from the likes of Denise Linn, Nancy Lonsdorf, Elizabeth Jenkins and every mama’s guru Gurmukh, treat yourself and read on!
 Continue reading